About

 Collective Impact Framework

-The CT Arts Learning Collaborative follows the NEA’s Collective Impact model to unify community efforts and increase arts access for all students.
+The CT Arts Learning Collaborative follows the Collective Impact model to unify community efforts and increase arts access for all students.

 Early-Stage Development and Funding